 From Airfield Operations Marshaller, Simon moved into an Airfield Planning Officer role, leading on major maintenance works at the airport.
 He then returned to the front-line operation and was promtly promoted to a Supervisor, and took on a leading role in the training programme.

-This dedication to training then saw him promoted to his current role as Airside Operations Training Manager.The certificate has been praised by several aviation leaders, including the CAA, and the first person to receive the qualification was our very own Heathrow colleague, Harry Cooper.
+In this role, Simon took a lead in the creation of the first nationally recognised Airside Operations certificate, known as the National Certificate in Airside Operations (NCAO).The certificate has been praised by several aviation leaders, including the CAA, and the first person to receive the qualification was our very own Heathrow colleague, Harry Cooper.

 Simon’s knowledge and passion of the airport also saw him host over 100 tours as the airport, become a star in the media by featuring in TV and Magazine articles about the airport, and most recently featured in Heathrow: Britain’s busiest airport.